Janae Shamp, AZ Senator | Official Headshot

 If voted in, HRC 2060 would classify illegal entry as either a misdemeanor or felony, giving local law enforcement the authority to arrest illegal immigrants, and would allow courts to issue orders for individuals to return to their country of origin.

 "When we say there are criminals and terrorists crossing our border at unprecedented rates, we mean it!”
-State Sen. Janae Shamp (R-Tucson) told the Grand Canyon Times.
+State Sen. Janae Shamp (R-Surprise) told the Grand Canyon Times.
 “And the statistics clearly back it up.
 Our nation is on high alert because of what's going on at our border and we must take action.
 Democrats at the federal level as well as Governor Hobbs are making a mockery of this crisis by refusing to do anything to stop it.”

 “The latest CBP numbers are a prime example of why Arizona Republican lawmakers are sending HCR2060 to the November ballot.
 It will give our state and local law enforcement the tools to help secure our border, and in turn, give our state and our country a fighting chance to combat this invasion."